TheHextech/start2impact/README.md

-# Info
+# What's inside these repositories?

-In this repository I will upload all the projects carried out for the various start2impact courses, creating an updated and well documented project portfolio.
+In these repositories I will upload all the projects I carried out for the various start2impact courses, creating an updated and well documented project portfolio.